There are four National Park Service Sites in Maine.

 Acadia National Park

-The Acadia National Park is the oldest designated national park in the US locate east of the Mississippi River.
+The Acadia National Park is the oldest designated national park in the US located east of the Mississippi River.
 The entire park encompasses over 49,000 acres of land area.
-There are an average of 3 million people who visit the park each year.
+There is an average of 3 million people who visit the park each year.

 Appalachian National Scenic Trail

 This site encompasses the famous Appalachian Trail that starts in Maine and ends in Georgia.
 It is more commonly referred to as the Appalachian Trail.
 The entire trail measures over 2,200 miles and passes through 14 states.
 The trail was completed in 1937 after over 10 years of work.
 However, improvements and constructions were still ongoing even after it was completed.
 The trail is currently one of the national park service sites in Maine; however, there are 31 trail clubs and other partnerships that help in its maintenance and development.